divonlan/genozip/windows/readme.txt

                      of warnings

    -t --test         After compressing normally, decompresss in memory (i.e. without writing the decompressed file to
-                     disk) - comparing the MD5 of the resulting decompressed file to that of the original VCF
+                     disk) - comparing the MD5 of the resulting decompressed file to that of the original VCF.
+This option also activates --md5.

    -@ --threads      <number>.
 Specify the maximum number of threads.
 By default, this is set to the number of cores
                      available.
 The number of threads actually used may be less, if sufficient to balance CPU and I/O